Desirable Effort Fairness and Optimality Trade-offs in Strategic Learning: Introduction

 \section{Introduction}

-Most automated decision-making systems--whose task is to assign a human agent a numeric score or a classification based on which a \emph{decision} about the individual is made--must contend with the fact that, given sufficient information and ability, agents may strategically alter their features to improve their assigned outcomes.
-This strategic alteration jeopardizes the effectiveness of the originally proposed decision-making policies; e.g., if a bank's loan-approval algorithm positively values having multiple credit cards, agents may take out superfluous cards to improve approval rate while not improving true creditworthiness.
-Similar human adaptations to automated decision-making rules have been observed in healthcare~\citep{chang2024s,efthymiou2025incentivizingdesirableeffortprofiles} and recommendation systems~\citep{haupt2023recommending,fedorova2025user}.
+Most automated decision-making systems--whose task is to assign a human (aka ``agent'') a numeric score or a classification based on which a \emph{decision} about the individual is made--must contend with the fact that, given sufficient information and ability, agents may strategically alter their features to improve their assigned outcomes.
+This strategic alteration jeopardizes the effectiveness of the originally proposed decision-making policies; e.g., if a bank's loan-approval algorithm positively values having multiple credit cards, agents may take out extra cards to improve approval rate while not truly improving their creditworthiness.
+Similar human adaptations to automated decision-making rules have been observed in healthcare~\citep{chang2024s,efthymiou2025incentivizingdesirableeffortprofiles} and recommendation systems~\citep{haupt2023recommending,fedorova2025user} among others.

-In the classic strategic learning literature (e.g.,~\citep{DBLP:journals/corr/HardtMPW15,dong2018strategic,chen2020learning}), this is modeled as a Stackelberg game: the principal publicly commits to an accuracy-maximizing algorithm, anticipating that agents will best respond by submitting altered features that maximize their utility about predicted outcomes.
-Formally, the principal commits to a scoring rule $\bw \in \bbR^d$, the agents observe $\bw$ along with their true feature-score pair $(\bx, y)$ (where $\bx \in \bbR^d$ and $y \in [0,1]$), and each agent reports an \emph{altered} feature $\bx'$ (where $\bx'$ is a ``best-response'', i.e., it maximizes the agent's underlying utility function for obtaining a better outcome $\bw^\top \bx' $).
-The principal's goal is to identify the optimal $\bw$ such that the loss between predictions on the altered features $ {\bw^{\star \top}} \bx' $ and the true scores $y$ is minimized.
+In the classic strategic learning literature (e.g.,~\citep{DBLP:journals/corr/HardtMPW15,dong2018strategic,chen2020learning}), this problem is modeled as a Stackelberg game: the principal publicly commits to an accuracy-maximizing algorithm, anticipating that agents will best respond by submitting altered features that maximize their utility about predicted outcomes.
+Formally, the principal commits to a scoring rule $\bw \in \bbR^d$, the agents observe $\bw$ along with their \emph{true} feature-score pair $(\bx, y)$ (where $\bx \in \bbR^d$ and $y \in [0,1]$), and each agent reports an \emph{altered} feature $\bx'$ (where $\bx'$ is a ``best-response'', i.e., it maximizes the agent's underlying utility function for obtaining a better outcome $\bw^\top \bx' $).
+The principal's goal is to identify the optimal $\bw$ such that the loss between predictions on the altered features $ {\bw^{ \top}} \bx' $ and the true scores $y$ is minimized.